wawhal/reasonml-chillz/tutorial-site/content/subscriptions.md

 The goal is to update every few seconds from the client that you are online.
 Ideally you should do this after you have successfully authenticated with Auth0.
 So let's update some code to handle this.

+Firstly, we need to access the `client` instance to be able to fire mutations without using Mutation component.

-Open `src/components/OnlineUsers/OnlineUsersWrapper.js` and add the following imports and set the client prop in the constructor
+Open `src/online-users/OnlineUsersWrapper.re` and add the following imports and set the client prop in the constructor:

 <GithubLink link="https://github.com/hasura/graphql-engine/blob/master/community/learn/graphql-tutorials/tutorials/react-apollo/app-final/src/components/OnlineUsers/OnlineUsersWrapper.js" text="src/components/OnlineUsers/OnlineUsersWrapper.js" />